 Bar and Bat Mitzvah is experienced at UT in the context of a fully involved congregational Jewish life: one of many Life Cycle events.
 To be called to the Torah as a Bar or Bat Mitzvah children of Union Temple members attend the Religious School for at least two years.

-During the winter before the year of Bar and Bat Mitzvah training begins, Rabbi Goodman assists families in deciding on the parashah and sets the date based on the child’s birthday and other factors.
-She also conducts a seminar to discuss the various questions and concerns parents often have at this time.
-She reviews the religious and historical significance of Bar and Bat Mitzvah, practices among the different streams of Judaism, and what to expect at Union Temple.
+During the winter before the year of Bar and Bat Mitzvah training begins, our rabbi assists families in deciding on the parashah and sets the date based on the child’s birthday and other factors.
+He also conducts a seminar to discuss the various questions and concerns parents often have at this time.
+He reviews the religious and historical significance of Bar and Bat Mitzvah, practices among the different streams of Judaism, and what to expect at Union Temple.
 At that time families are provided a Bar and Bat Mitzvah Handbook that provides information parents and students need.

 Starting in the spring of fourth grade and continuing throughout sixth grade, all pre-b’nai mitzvah children and their parents are invited to attend special Family Learning Programs for their specific grade.
 In addition to building familiarity with the b’nai mitzvah process, you will have the opportunity to engage in Torah study with the Rabbis and educators as you learn more about this rite of passage.
 This is also a very special time for you and your child to learn with his or her community of peers.